The very word gets me tingling with excitement.

 She not only goes through the entire process but she will also show you what tools she uses (be it digital or analog), basic drawing tips and lots of examples of layouts you can use in your journal!

-And you can watch unlimited classes (paid or free) in those 2 months.
-If Skillshare is not your cup of tea, you can cancel your trial before the 60th day is up, and you will not be charged a dime!
+And you can watch unlimited classes (paid or free) in this free trial.
+If Skillshare is not your cup of tea, you can cancel your trial before the last day of the trial, and you will not be charged a dime!

 So why say no to free learning?